Skip to content

 Introduction

-A user can define their own material by specifying the material properties methods individually using:
+A user can define their own material by specifying the material property methods individually using:

 my_material = TimeDomainMagneticGeneralMaterial(